-The Royal Society Rosalind Franklin Award and Lecture is made to an individual for an outstanding contribution to any area of Science, Technology, Engineering and Mathematics (STEM) and to support the promotion of women in STEM.
-The award is supported by the Department for Business, Energy and Industrial Strategy (BEIS) and is named in honour of the biophysicist Rosalind Franklin, who made critical contributions to the understanding of the fine molecular structures of DNA.
+The Royal Society Rosalind Franklin Award and Lecture is awarded to an individual for an outstanding contribution to any area of Science, Technology, Engineering and Mathematics (STEM) and to support the promotion of women in STEM.
+The award is supported by the Department for Science, Innovation and Technology and is named in honour of the biophysicist Rosalind Franklin, who made critical contributions to the understanding of the fine molecular structures of DNA.
 The first award was made in 2003.
 The lectureship is accompanied by a medal of silver gilt, a grant of £40,000 and a gift of £1,000.
 The recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM.

 Attending the event

 - The event is free to join and there is no registration required

 - Live subtitles will be available in person and online